 We award stock options from time to time under the Papa John's International, Inc. 1999 Team Member Stock Ownership Plan (the "1999 Plan") and the Papa John's International, Inc. 2003 Stock Option Plan for Non-Employee Directors (the "Directors Plan") and other such agreements as may arise.
 On January 31, 2005, the Company awarded an option to purchase 400,000 shares, at the closing price on that date, as an inducement grant to Nigel Travis in connection with the commencement of his employment by the Company pursuant to an employment agreement, which included 165,570 shares subject to an inducement option outside the 1999 Plan.
 Shares of common stock authorized for issuance under the 1999 Plan are approximately 6.3 million, which includes shares transferred in from the Papa John's International, Inc. 1993 Stock Ownership Incentive Plan, which terminated on April 15, 2003, and 700,000 shares under the Directors Plan.
 Approximately 2.1 million shares were available for future issuance under the 1999 Plan and 343,000 shares under the Directors Plan as of December 31, 2006.
 Option awards are generally granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 Options granted prior to 2003 generally expire ten years from the date of grant and vest over one to five-year periods, except for certain options awarded under a previous, multi-year operations compensation program that vested immediately upon grant.
 The options granted in 2004 under the 1999 Plan and the Directors Plan generally expire 30 months from the date of grant and vest over a 12-month period.
-Options granted in 2005 and 2006 generally expire five years from the date of grant and vest over a 24-month period.
-All references in this paragraph to numbers of shares have been adjusted to reflect a two-for-one stock split effected in January 2006.
+Options granted in 2005 and 2006 generally expire five years from the date of grant and vest over a 12-month period.
+Options granted in 2005 and 2006 generally expire five years from the date of grant and vest over a 12-month period.
+Options granted in 2005 and 2006 generally expire five years from the date of grant and vest over a 12-month period.
+Options granted in 2005 and 2006 generally expire five years from the da